-- 1. The following terms and conditions implement reasonable and prudent measure 1: - a.
-All aspects of fish relocation shall be supervised by at least one NMFS-approved biologist who will be personally on-site throughout each phase of the capture and relocation. - b.
-A written plan for fish relocation specific to this project and approved by NMFS shall be utilized for all dewatering, capture, and relocation activities.
-The plan shall be thoroughly understood by all individuals that are to be involved and operations shall be conducted in strict accordance with the written plan. - 2.
-The following terms and conditions implement reasonable and prudent measure 2: - a.
-Caltrans shall purchase mitigation credits at a NMFS approved conservation bank at a 2:1 ratio for permanent impacts to critical habitat in the action area associated with this project. - 3.
-The following terms and conditions implement reasonable and prudent measure 3: - a.
-A report shall include a summary description of in-water construction dates and activities, avoidance and minimization measures taken, mitigation credits purchased, and any revegetated areas on-site.
+- 1) The following terms and conditions implement reasonable and prudent measure 1: - a) All aspects of fish relocation shall be supervised by at least one NMFS-approved biologist who will be physically on-site throughout each phase of the capture and relocation. - b) A written plan for a fish relocation operation specific to this project shall be provided to NMFS for approval 45 days prior to implementation of the project.
+The plan shall be thoroughly understood by all individuals that are to be involved and operations shall be conducted in strict accordance with the written plan. - 2) The following terms and conditions implement reasonable and prudent measure 2: - a) Caltrans shall develop and implement a Riparian Plan addressing onsite habitat enhancement and purchase of mitigation bank credits to compensate for the permanent and temporal loss of habitat.
+As proposed by Caltrans, credits will be purchased at a ratio of 2:1 for temporary and permanent riparian and in-water impacts.
+The plan shall also include provisions for leaving the root system of removed trees and seeding with a native grass mix.
+[DH3] - 3) The following terms and conditions implement reasonable and prudent measure 3: - a) A report shall include a summary description of in-water construction dates and activities, avoidance and minimization measures taken, mitigation credits purchased, and any revegetated areas on-site.
 Updates and reports required by these terms and conditions shall be submitted by December 31 of each year during the construction period to:

-Maria Rea Central Valley Office National Marine Fisheries Service 650 Capitol Mall, Suite 5-100 Sacramento CA 95814 FAX: (916) 930-3629

-Phone: (916) 930-3600
+Maria Rea Central Valley Office National Marine Fisheries Service 650 Capitol Mall, Suite 5-100 Sacramento CA 95814 FAX: (916) 930-3629 Phone: (916) 930-3600

-2.10 Conservation Recommendations
+2.9.
+Conservation Recommendations